BlairyDev/manga-track/README.md

 ## Blair Asistin(Individual)
 ## Contributions
-  - Created Login and Signup with MongoDB
+  - Created Login and Signup with MongoDB and JSON Web Token
   - Users are able to add and remove in their library
   - Users are able to add reviews in a series
   - Web push notification that runs every 10 minutes to check if there is any new updates in a series and notify user who has it
   - Added routes for series details with their id (e.g http://localhost:8080/series/:id)
   - Added search functionality which also works with query parameter(e.g http://localhost:8080/search-results.html?search=test)
+  - Grab series data with MangaUpdates API
+  - Created server with NodeJS and Express

 # Instructions to run the website